TheGoodCollective/Kiloko/README.md

 $ flutter run
 ```

-## Introduction
-Kiloko application is a product of the EIP (Emergency Innovation Programme) at The Good Collective Inc. The application is developed under the code name EI-2120-C19.
-The aim of developing it is to help the globe maintain a better control of Covid-19.
-Using the application, everyone joins the active effort of Flattening the curve.

-The Kiloko application will offer everyone who installs it these services:
-a.
-Getting updated info on how to keep safe in this period
-b.
-Checking symptoms they may have and knowing whether to visit a doctor
-b.
-Tracking medications they are taking or conditions they have

-The application will allow everyone who installs it to help in these ways:
-a.
-Assisting with contact tracing
-b.
-Being part of the emergency response
-c.
-Keeping the statistics up to date

 ## Contributing
-Contributions to the Kiloko (EI-2120-C19) code is welcome.
-Developers who want to contribute can reach out to The Good Collective at thegoodcollective@gmail.com.
+Contributions to the Kiloko (TGC-EI-2120-C19) code is welcome.
+Developers who want to contribute can reach out to The Good Collective at thegoodcollektive@gmail.com.
 Developers are urged to use the same coding style as the one used in the Kiloko code.